TYPE DESIGN INFORMATION PAGE last updated on Wed Jun 19 12:05:29 EDT 2013

 • Shout (2008), a Compacta-like fat headline sans about which HiH writes: Its lineage includes the Haas Type Foundrys 19th century advertising font, Kompakte Grotesk, which Jan Tschichold (1902-1974) dryly described as extended sans serif and which graphic designer Roland Holst (1868-1938) would have disapprovingly referred to as a shout, as opposed to the quiet presentation of information that he believed was the proper function of advertising.
 In 1963 Letraset released what appears to be an updated variation in multiple weights designed by Frederick Lambert called Compacta.
 Shout draws heavily on Compacta, as well as other similar fonts of the 50s and 60s like Eurostile Bold Condensed and Permanent Headline.
 In weight, it falls about halfway between Compacta Bold and Compacta Black.

-• The heavy art deco faces Guthschmidt and Guthschmidt Condensed (2008) are based on a 1924 KLM Royal Dutch Airline poster designed by Anthonius Guthschmidt.
+• The heavy art deco typefaces Guthschmidt and Guthschmidt Condensed (2008) are based on a 1924 KLM Royal Dutch Airline poster designed by Anthonius Guthschmidt.
 The poster draws on the imagery of the legend The Flying Dutchman.

 • Cherub and Cherub Caps (2008) are based on Phinney Jenson.
 Not to be confused with the many fonts that already existed with that name, such as Cherub from House of Lime, Twopeas, Graph Edge Fonts, and Fuelfonts.